Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization: Numerical experiments on Time-Varying Max Cut

 In our experiment, $W_t$ is obtained as a random linear perturbation of a sparse weight matrix with density $50\%$.
 Specifically,

 where the entries of $W_0$ are randomly generated with a normal distribution having mean and standard deviation $\mu,\sigma=10$, while the entries in $W_1$ are chosen with a normal distribution having $\mu,\sigma=1$.
 Both matrices have the same sparsity structure.
+We refer to such a problem as the \textit{time-varying max-cut relaxation} (TV-MCR), which can be thought of as a convex relaxation for a max-cut problem where the edges weights of a given graph change over time.

+All the experiments were conducted on a personal computer with a 1,6 GHz Intel Core i5 dual-core processor with 16GB RAM, using a Python implementation of our path-following algorithm.
+The main goal was to illustrate the potential computational benefits of our algorithm, so we did not attempt to provide the most efficient implementation.
+The code\footnote{\texttt{https://github.com/antoniobellon/burer-monteiro-path-following}, Eclipse Public License 2.0.} as well as the data and experimental results\footnote{\texttt{https://zenodo.org/record/7769225}} are available online.

+We performed experiments on $110$ instances of the TV-MCR problem with $n=100$ vertices and tracked the trajectory of solutions for $t\in[0,1]$.
+Among these samples, we included 10 instances of TV-MCR for which the rank of the solution is not constant, hence violating our assumption~\ref{ass: strict_compl}.
+This was done by sampling the rank (estimated with a tolerance on zero eigenvalues of~$10^{-7}$) of the solutions obtained using MOSEK over a 10-steps subdivision of the interval $[0,1]$ and selecting ten cases in which we observed a change in the rank.
+Using the same procedure, we checked that for the remaining 100 instances, the rank of the solution is constant along the trajectory.

-We refer to such a problem as the \textit{time-varying Max-Cut relaxation} (TV-MCR), which can be thought of as a convex relaxation for a Max-Cut problem where the weights of the edges of a given graph change over time.
-We performed experiments on $N=110$ instances of the TV-MCR problem with $n=100$ vertices and tracked the trajectory of solutions for $t\in[0,1]$ illustrated in the following figures.
-First, we applied Algorithm~\ref{alg: 1} without stepsize adjustment, hence setting \texttt{STEPSIZE\_TUNING} to \texttt{FALSE}, and using decreasing powers of 1/10 as stepsizes $\Delta t=0.1,\dots,10^{-6}$, so that in each experiment $K=10,10^2,\dots,10^6$ iterations are performed for each choice of the stepsize, see Figures~\ref{fig: 100X110A} and~\ref{fig: 100X110C}.
-The factor size $r$ is chosen equal to the rank of an initial solution obtained using MOSEK with relative gap termination tolerances set to $10^{-10}$.
+First, we applied Algorithm~\ref{alg: 1} without step size adjustment, hence setting \texttt{step size\_TUNING} to \texttt{FALSE}, and using step sizes $\Delta t=0.1,0.01,0.001$, so that in each experiment 10, 100, and 1000 iterations are performed for each choice of the step size (see Figures~\ref{fig:residuals} and~\ref{fig:runtimes}).
+The factor dimension~$r$ is chosen equal to the rank of an initial solution obtained using MOSEK with relative gap termination tolerances set to $10^{-14}$.
 Its distribution is shown in Table \ref{tab: 1}.